 While New York City public school educators have tough jobs, most of the time they are not at risk of physical harm.
 Nonetheless, everyone should know what to do if they are exposed to human blood or body fluids.
 (Urine, tears, sweat and saliva cannot transmit bloodborne diseases unless visibly contaminated with blood.)

 One of the most effective ways to prevent infection is to practice universal precaution, which means good hand-washing.
 Wash your hands when you arrive at work; before handling food or feeding children; after using the toilet; before or after assisting a child in using the toilet; after changing diapers; after contact with runny noses, vomit or saliva; and before and after using gloves.

 You can reduce your risk of exposure by treating all blood and body fluids as if they were contaminated or considered Other Potentially Infectious Materials (OPIM).
 There is no way to tell if a child or adult is infected with hepatitis B or other bloodborne pathogens, and this information will not be disclosed to you because of the Health Insurance Portability and Accountability Act (HIPAA) law.

-If gloves aren’t available, you should place a barrier preferably of a nonporous material such as a plastic bag between you and the blood or body fluids.
-You should wear disposable gloves and other necessary protective equipment when performing routine tasks that involve the potential for exposure to blood and body fluids.
+If gloves aren’t available immediately, you should place a barrier preferably of a nonporous material such as a plastic bag between you and the blood or body fluids.
+You should always wear disposable gloves and other necessary personal protective equipment (PPE) when performing routine tasks that involve the potential for exposure to blood and body fluids.

 Steps to take if exposed